Apollo9999/Kuber--MicroFinance/README.md

 Solution

 The emergence of Blockchain is a key to solve any intermediary-related problem.
 Lenders and Borrowers can communicate directly, all loan transactions are stored in immutable database.
 The comparision of non-Blockchain and Blockchain solution :

+  Blockchain advantages
+	Small amount of money for gas fee
+	No need third party
+  Tranparent and secure transactions